 Cut a diamond shaped piece of orange cardstock, fold it in half for the beak and glue on with tacky glue.

 Cut feet out of the orange cardstock, and wings out of black cardstock.
 Glue them on using hot glue.
 Glue the skis onto the feet with hot glue and glue the pole into his “hands” with tacky glue.
 Make earmuffs by quilling a 1/4″ strip of cardstock into a tight quill and glue.
+You can find some easy quilling instructions in this tutorial.
 Cut a 1/8″ strip for the earmuff band and glue down at each earmuff with tacky glue.

 Now coat the entire thing with a good coating of Mod Podge.
 This will add a finished shine to him and stiffen all the cardstock.
 Be sure to coat everything.
 Once this has dried, add more Mod Podge to the white belly and sprinkle some clear glitter on for a bit of sparkle.